-The Remove-MsolDomain cmdlet is used to delete a domain from the Windows Azure Active Directory (Windows Azure AD).
+The Remove-MsolDomain cmdlet is used to delete a domain from the Microsoft Azure Active Directory (Microsoft Azure AD).
 The domain being deleted must be empty; that is, there cannot be any users or groups with email addresses in this domain.

 -DomainName <string> The fully qualified domain name (FQDN) to remove.
 Required? true Position? named Default value Accept pipeline input? true (ByPropertyName) Accept wildcard characters? false -Force [<SwitchParameter>] Used to bypass onscreen confirmation.
 Required? false Position? named Default value Accept pipeline input? false Accept wildcard characters? false -TenantId <Guid> The unique ID of the tenant to perform the operation on.
 If this is not provided then the value will default to the tenant of the current user.
 This parameter is only applicable to partner users.
 Required? false Position? named Default value Accept pipeline input? true (ByPropertyName) Accept wildcard characters? false <CommonParameters> This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable, OutBuffer and OutVariable.
 For more information, type, "get-help about_commonparameters".

 The following command attempts to remove the domain contoso.com.
 The command fails if there are any users or groups that reference the domain.

 There are several other places you can get more information and help.
 These include: